Stroke center in Dublin, Georgia

 - Stroke kills two times more women annually than breast cancer.

 - Stroke is largely preventable.
 It helps to manage risk factors, including high blood pressure, weight, alcohol consumption, smoking, diabetes and more.
-Get a free risk factor scorecard at www.stroke.org/risk and discuss the results with a healthcare professional.
+Learn more about stroke risk on the American Stroke Association's website and discuss your risk with a healthcare professional.

 - Stroke is an emergency!
 It is important to learn how to respond to stroke warning signs.
 Emergency treatment may be available if a stroke is recognized FAST and 911 is called.
 Use the FAST test to remember warning signs.